alan-turing-institute/affinity-vae/tutorials/README.md

 ## Running AffinityVAE on the MNIST dataset

 ### 1. Install AffinityVAE

-As described in the [README](../README.md), AffinityVAE can be installed using
+To start, clone the AffinityVAE repository and switch to the `affinity-vae` directory As described in the [README](../README.md), AffinityVAE can be installed using
 pip: